AriBlumstein/AirlineCustomerDB/README.md

 2. Delete customer records who have not flown in the past month and has no future flights.

 ### The above queries are written in SQL here: [Queries](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/Queries.sql)
+### The analysis for these queries is here: [QueryTiming](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/QueryTiming.log)

 ### Parameterized Queries:
 1. Get the total number of flights to a specific destination within a specifc time range.